Clay-Cui/riscv_loop_shuffler/README.md

-# Efficient Software Masking of AES through Instruction Set Extension
+# Configurable Loop Shuffling via Instruction Set Extensions
-This repository contains the source code of the implementation of the GFMUL instruction extension for RISC-V.
+This repository contains the source code of the implementation of the Configurable loop shuffler for RISC-V.

 This ReadMe walks through the steps of recreating the [LiteX](https://github.com/enjoy-digital/litex) framework environment, generating extended CV32E40P core, and creating the SoC file as well as the bitstream used for FPGA evaluation.